hhnnww/htdocs/wp-content/plugins/wp-reset/readme.txt

 3. Additional tools for resetting and deleting various WordPress objects

 == Changelog ==

+= v1.45 =
+* 2018/11/27
+* new tool: truncate or drop custom DB tables
+* truncate / drop tables tool added to WP-CLI
+* all snapshot tools added to WP-CLI
+* 80k users hit on 2018/11/15 with 430,800 downloads; 30 days for +10k & 57k downloads

 = v1.40 =
 * 2018/10/24
 * new tool: DB Snapshots